mjoblin/neotiles/docs/pages/installation.rst

 There's a few additional things to contend with though:

-#. neotiles depends on additional libraries (used to drive the neopixel and RGB matrixes) which need to be manually installed.
+#. neotiles depends on additional libraries (used to drive the neopixel and RGB matrixes) which need to be installed manually.
 #.
 You may need to disable audio on your Raspberry Pi.
 #.
 Any scripts running neotiles need to be run as root so the hardware can be accessed properly.